Navigating Cultural Nuances: Business Etiquette in Dubai

 How to Adapt

-• Engage in cultural sensitivity training to enhance understanding.
+• Cultural sensitivity training enhances understanding.

 13. Business Practices in Free Zones vs. Mainland Dubai